Tips on How to Reduce Air Consumption During Scuba Diving

 Keep up with continuing your education by taking various dive courses and refreshers.
 It will make you feel more confident in your abilities, and you’ll be more comfortable when you dive.

 Feeling more accomplished by passing more exams will grow your confidence.
 These courses will provide you with the technical knowledge to be a better diver.
-The increased knowledge and confidence will calm you underwater and reduce your air consumption.
+The increased knowledge and confidence will calm you underwater while requiring less air.

 8 – Improve your Fitness